MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The first iterator of the pair returned by the algorithm is [`lower_bound`](algorithm-functions.md#lower_bound), and the second iterator is [`upper_bound`](algorithm-functions.md#upper_bound).

 The range must be sorted according to the predicate provided to `equal_range`.
-For example, if you are going to use the greater-than predicate, the range must be sorted in descending order.
+For example, if you're going to use the greater-than predicate, the range must be sorted in descending order.

 Elements in the possibly empty subrange defined by the pair of iterators returned by `equal_range` will be equivalent to *value* in the sense defined by the predicate used.